nh-server/switch-guide/docs/extras/nandrestore.md

 	3. Then go to `Tools > Backup eMMC > eMMC RAW GPP` and let it do its thing.
 (This will take a while!)
 	4. Wait for the process to complete.
 When it's completed, you now have a `backup/[8 Character NAND id]/restore` folder on your sd card.
 Continue with step 1 of the guide.

-1. Copy your `RawNAND.bin` (combined or in 15 or 30 parts, this can be done by using the joiner scripts on the hekate github release page), `BOOT0`, and `BOOT1` to the 	`backup/[8 Character NAND id]/restore` folder on the sd card.
+1. Copy your `rawnand.bin` (combined or in 15 or 30 parts, this can be done by using the joiner scripts on the hekate github release page), `BOOT0`, and `BOOT1` to the 	`backup/[8 Character NAND id]/restore` folder on the sd card.
 2. Put your sd card into your switch, and launch Hekate.
 3. Navigate to `Tools > Restore eMMC`.
 Select `Restore eMMC BOOT0 & BOOT1`.
 Wait for this process to complete.
 4. In that same menu, select `eMMC RAW GPP` and wait for the process to complete.
 This will take a very long time to complete.

-!!!
-Danger "If you're downgrading using your NAND backup"
+!!! danger "If you're downgrading using your NAND backup"
 	If the MAJOR version you were on before you performed the NAND restore is HIGHER than the NAND backup itself, you have to enable autoRCM to not get stuck in a boot crash.
 	Major versions include 1.0, 2.0, 3.0, 4.0, 4.1, 5.0, 6.0, 6.2, 7.0